-An ELs proficiency level on the ACCESS for ELLs © test can be used as a guideline for determining which type of grade to assign.
+An EL's proficiency level on the ACCESS for ELLs © test can be used as a guideline for determining which type of grade to assign.

-English Proficiency Levels (1-5) based on the WiDA ACCESS for ELLs© Test Guideline for assigning letter grades or "L" ELs at Levels 1 and 2 Can generally be expected to earn an "L" in their core content courses, but could feasibly earn regular letter grades (A, B, C, etc.) in Math courses or performance based courses such as Music, Physical Education and Art if appropriate accommodations and instructional support is provided.
-ELs at level 3 Should be able to earn at least a passing letter grade (D) if the following has a occurred: a.
+Guideline for assigning letter grades or "L" Can generally be expected to earn an "L" in their core content courses, but could feasibly earn regular letter grades (A, B, C, etc.) in Math courses or performance based courses such as Music, Physical Education and Art if appropriate accommodations and instructional support is provided.
+Should be able to earn at least a passing letter grade (D) if the following has a occurred: a.
 The teacher has engaged the student and appropriate accommodations and scaffolds to instruction have been provided. b.
 The student has attended class and attempted work. c.
 The student is able to demonstrate understanding of content in non-linguistic ways.
-ELs at levels 4 and 5 Can generally be expected to earn regular letter grades.
+Can generally be expected to earn regular letter grades.